Armored Heart: Tamed Soul

 It only took a moment for Celia to connect the dots.
 “Well, glowing eyes and pink hair would stand out.
 Go with brunette and brown.”
 A part of her was just a little surprised at how quickly magic had become something she could just accept in her life.
 Enchanted trinkets were one thing, but back ho… Home, she thought with a sudden pang.
 Home, with nothing that rivaled even the smallest comfort or convenience of Cair Dwemor.
 Except there, I’ll be free.
 She expected that thought to fuel her conviction as it had earlier, but all that was left was a small, growing feeling of emptiness.

 Coming back downstairs with a now disguised Lauren in tow, Celia could hear the hubbub of several people talking outside.
-Curious, she looked out the door to find a handful of men wearing well-maintained armor and carrying well-maintained weapons.
-They were marching into the courtyard, escorting a large wagon carrying several people of various races and species, who were talking animatedly with each other and the men in armor.
+Curious, she looked out the door to find a handful of soldiers wearing well-maintained armor and carrying well-maintained weapons.
+They were marching into the courtyard, escorting a large wagon carrying several people of various races and species, who were talking animatedly with each other and the soldiers.
 Everyone seemed in high spirits.

 “It's nice to be back home,” he sighed, before gesturing back toward the wagon.
 “Got everything on the list, too,” he said, then raised his voice.
 “With no help from you lot!”

 He bore the jeers deriding both his command and his lineage, his grin only widening.
 Celia was impressed.
-That kind of camaraderie with his men - and women, she noticed on second glance at the shape of some of their armor - was rare even in the best of commanders.
+That kind of camaraderie with his men was rare even in the best of commanders.

 “Alright, you lot, I know you're tired, and we’re all looking forward to some time in the Grotto!”
 Damian bellowed to the assembled group.
 “Let's get our guests ready for the next leg of their journey, and then we can have our fill!”
 That earned a hardy cheer from the soldiers.
 Celia wondered what the Grotto could be.
 Was it the locked door with the sound of running water?
 She’d assumed it was a bathroom, but nobody was that excited about relieving themselves.
 She resolved to ask when she got back.
 If.
 If she got back.